Hassan-Habib/obsidian-vault/Bug bounty/Graphql.md

 ```

 5- in case of disabled introspection, you can use clairvoyance to get the fields and objects, ( you can either use the WL in Seclists or create one using cewl )
+--provide clairvoyance with graphql endpoint--
 `clairvoyance http://example.com/graphql -w wordlist.txt -o output.json`
+provide cewl with the domain and the output
+`cewl http://192.168.1.112:5013 -w wordlist.txt`